Corsac fox: Reproduction

 The mating season starts in January and ends in March.
 Males will initially fight for access to females, but eventually establish a monogamous bond, and assist in the raising of their young.
 The mother initially creates a birthing den, which is sometimes shared with other pregnant females, but moves her young to new burrows several times after they are born.

 Typically, two to six young are born after a gestation period of 52 to 60 days, although cases of ten kits being born in a single litter have been reported.
 Newborn kits weigh around 60 g, and have fluffy, light brown fur that turns yellowish as they age.
 They are born blind, and open their eyes at around two weeks of age; they begin to eat meat at four weeks, and emerge from the den shortly after.
 Corsac foxes reach sexual maturity within 9 to 10 months and reproduce in the second year of life.
 They live up to 9 years in the wild.

 Evolution

 The corsac fox is one species within a holarctic clade of foxes that also includes the red fox, the swift fox and the Arctic fox, all of which it resembles.
 However, the closest related species to the corsac fox is probably the Tibetan sand fox.
 The immediate ancestor of the corsac fox is believed to be the extinct species Vulpes praecorsac, which lived in central Europe during the early Pleistocene.
 Fossils of corsac foxes date back to the mid-Pleistocene, and show the species once reached as far west as Switzerland, and as far south as Crimea.

-Very recent subfossil remains dating to 3000 to 1000 B.C.E. have in found in the Crimea and 0 to 1500 B.C.E. in the Donev River Basin in the northern Black Sea region.
+Very recent subfossil remains dating to 3000 to 1000 B.C.E. have in found in the Crimea and 0 to 1500 B.C.E. in the Donets River Basin in the northern Black Sea region.
+Fossils of the corsac fox have been recovered from the famous Denisova Cave, known for being the type locality of the Denisova hominins.